Peralta History, Family Crest & Coats of Arms

 The surname Peralta was first found in Granada, in southern Spain.

 This web page shows only a small excerpt of our Peralta research.
-More information is included under the topic Early Peralta History in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) covering the years 1584, 1666, 1610 and 1613 are included under the topic Early Peralta History in all our PDF Extended History products and printed products wherever possible.